C-E-Campbell/ihaveacarrot/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About the app

+This fullstack web app is a portfolio piece challenge for myself.
+Create anything in 48 hrs over the weekend.
+This is what I made.
+IHaveACarrot.com
-See app live here [Click Me!](https://facebook.github.io/create-react-app/docs/running-tests)
+See app live here > [Click Me!](https://IHaveACarrot.com)

+### Stuff used to create this.

+- Html and Css
+- React
+- Express
+- Node
+- MongoDb
+- Passport.js